quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part40_Terms_and_Conce.md

 - The other parties had knowledge before the transaction was made or gave consent in writing.
 - The other parties are notified immediately upon learning of the alteration.

-In this case, Stein altered the check to increase its amount from $1,000 to $10,000.
+In this case, Stein altered the check to increase its amount from $1,000 to$10,000.
 Boz took the check for value, in good faith, and without notice of the alteration, making him a holder in due course (HDC).
 Therefore, Williams can assert that the material alteration nullifies his liability.

 ```java
 // Pseudocode for understanding material alterations